Rights group urges Pakistan to stop what it says are arbitrary arrests of Afghan refugees

-ISLAMABAD (AP) — The international rights group Amnesty International called on Pakistan’s government on Tuesday to stop what it described as random arrests of Afghan refugees, including those with Pakistani visas.
+ISLAMABAD (AP) — The international rights group Amnesty International called on Pakistan’s government Tuesday to stop what it described as random arrests of Afghan refugees, including those with Pakistani visas.

 Millions of Afghans fled to Pakistan during the 1979-1989 Soviet occupation of their country, creating one of the world’s largest refugee populations.
 More than 100,000 Afghans crossed the border to avoid persecution at home after the Taliban seized power in August 2021.
 The Taliban have announced a pardon and urged Afghans not to leave the country.